scrapy/scrapy.org/README.rst

 .. _Travis build: https://travis-ci.org/scrapy/scrapy.org

-Adding your company to the website
+Adding your company to the website<hr>
 ==================================

 Are you a company or individual using Scrapy for your product or project?
 Add